Switch Mode

 Trapped in a Horror Game as an Arctic Fox 17

-But what he had run into was a portrait, one that had been freshly painted and hung each year.
+But what I ran into was a portrait.
+One that had been drawn and hung up every year.

-First things first… get out of here and think later.
+First things first… let’s get out and think.

 [System]: The Baby Arctic Fox’s heart is pounding.